 Mealiemeal porridge is only worth making with freshly-ground whole corn; if you can get it.

 World's healthiest foods gives a lot more detail on the virtues of using whole corn in making a mealie-meal porridge, or enjoying it fresh on the cob; but their website is down at the moment.

 But there is another issue at play; this is our first real attempt to find out for ourselves some answers on genetically modified foods.
 These mealies that are coming are non-GM white maize.
-We will have some answers before the end of 2021.
+We will hopefully have some answers before the end of 2021.